MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-vat.md

 ### <a name="to-set-up-vat-clauses"></a>To set up GST clauses

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Clauses**, and then choose the related link.
-2. On the **VAT Clauses** page, create a new line.
+2. On the **GST Clauses** page, create a new line.
 3. In the **Code** field, enter an identifier for the clause.
 You use this code to assign the clause to GST posting groups.
 4. In the **Description** field, enter the GST exemption text that you want to display on documents that can include GST.
 In the **Description 2** field, enter more text, if needed.
 The text will be displayed on new document lines.
 5. Choose the **Description by Document Type** action.
 6. On the **GST Clauses by Doc.
 Type** page, fill in the fields to set up which GST exemption text to display for which document type.
 7. Optional: To assign the GST clause to a GST posting setup right away, choose **Setup**, and then choose the clause.
 If you want to wait, you can assign the clause later on the **GST Posting Setup** page.
-8. Optional: To specify how to translate the VAT clause, choose the **Translations** action.
+8. Optional: To specify how to translate the GST clause, choose the **Translations** action.

 ### <a name="to-assign-a-vat-clause-to-a-vat-posting-setup"></a>To assign a GST clause to a GST posting setup

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Posting Setup**, and then choose the related link.
-2. In the **VAT Clause** column, choose the clause to use for each VAT posting setup it applies to.
+2. In the **GST Clause** column, choose the clause to use for each GST posting setup it applies to.

 ### <a name="to-specify-translations-for-vat-clauses"></a>To specify translations for GST clauses